Rise and Fall of Normal, Where the Technologies Taking Us

 This rapid change also presents challenges in policymaking.
 Since it can affect labor markets, perpetuate inequalities, and raise ethical issues, it risks revealing governments' and society's inadequate capacities to adapt to the changes brought by new technologies and produce new policies.

 It used to be easier to create policy.
 It is now becoming a blind fight between those who develop the technology and the bureaucrats (i.e., governments) who want to impose rules.
-For example, we see more confusion created by blockchain applications, rendered as friction between the SEC [15] and technology companies in the USA.
+For example, we see more confusion created by blockchain applications, resulting in friction between the SEC [15] and technology companies in the USA.
 Similar problems are likely to arise concerning artificial intelligence.

 That's where the promise ends